tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics101/Intro2HPC/03_Getting_Work_Done_on_Tufts_HPC_Cluster_with_SLURM.md

 > - How many CPU cores?
 > - How long does the job need to run?
 > - Command line application?
 GUI?
-> - Does the program need interactions?
+> - Do you need to interact with the application at runtime?
 > - Prototyping, debugging, or production?

 ## OnDemand